Rough linear PDE's with discontinuous coefficients - existence of solutions via regularization by fractional Brownian motion: Fractional Brownian motion SDE's

 for all open and bounded $U \subset \R$.

 \end{theorem}

 This theorem is proved in three steps.
 In the first step we establish an integration by parts formula for the fractional Brownian motion.
 In the second step we assume $b$ is smooth and has compact support.
-It is then well known that $\phi_t(\cdot)$ is smooth, and we use the integration by parts formula to bound $\| \phi_t\|_{L^2(\Omega;W^{1,p}(U))}$ by a constant that only depends on $\|b\|_{\infty}$ (independent of $b'$).
+It is then well known that $\phi_t(\cdot)$ is smooth, and we use the integration by parts formula to bound $\| \phi_t\|_{L^2(\Omega;W^{1,p}(U))}$ independently of $b'$.
 In the third step we approximate a general $b$ by smooth functions.
 We use comparison to generate strong convergence in $L^2(\Omega)$ of the corresponding sequence of solutions.
 From step one and two we can bound the sequence in $L^2(\Omega;W^{1,p}(U))$ and argue via weak compactness to prove Theorem \ref{sobolevFlowTheorem}.

-\subsection{An integration by parts formula}
+\subsubsection{An integration by parts formula}

 The purpose of this section is to prove a integration by parts type formula involving a random variable inspired by local time calculus.
 More specifically, we have

 where

 We start by \emph{defining} $\Lambda^b(t,z)$ as above, and prove that it is a well defined element of $L^p(\Omega)$ for every $p > 1$.